sio-doh/30-Days-Of-React/05_Day_Props/05_props.md

 <User firstName = 'Asabeneh', lastName='Yetayeh' country = 'Finland' />
 ```

-In the previous section, we injected data as follow and today we will change these data to a props.
+In the previous section, we injected data as follows and today we will change these data to props.

 ```js
 const welcome = 'Welcome to 30 Days Of React'